The Lean Language Reference

 motive (List.foldr op b l)

-The motive can take values in Sort _, so this may be used to construct data, as well as to prove propositions.
+Because the motive can return a type in any sort, this function may be used to construct data as well as to prove propositions.

 🔗def